Crypto asset. Pixabay image.

 This article presents the trading volume of Coinbase Global, Inc. (NASDAQ: COIN).

-The trading volume is one of the key metrics of Coinbase, which it uses to evaluate its business performance, identify trends, and make strategic decisions.
+The trading volume is one of the key business metrics of Coinbase, which it uses to evaluate its business performance, identify trends, and make strategic decisions.

 Table Of Contents

-Overview
+Definitions And Overview

-B5.
-Growth Rates Of Trading Volume By TTM
+B2.
+YoY Growth Rates Of Trading Volume

 Results By Segment